 Feeling under pressure?
 Overworked?
 Are you and your team working hard but can’t seem to keep up, let alone get ahead?
 You are not alone.
-This is a very common church staff scenario.
-What you do about it can be a game changer.

 Let’s start with some thoughts about why you should not establish a new role or position to hire.

 There are seasonal initiatives and a variety of projects that come up across any church calendar year.
 If your team is truly stretched too far, many of these projects can be handled by short-term, contract-based hires.
 Don’t hire a new position to get a one-off project done, even if you think you have a near continuous stream of projects coming up.

 You might be surprised about how true the old saying is – “The squeaky wheel gets the oil.”
 True as it may be, if you do give in to an underperforming complaining staff member who wants you to hire them more help, it will kill the morale of your team.